projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 To enable CPU sharing, ACRN hypervisor could configure IORR (IO sensitive Round-Robin) or BVT (Borrowed Virtual Time) scheduler policy.

-``cpu_affinity_bitmap`` in ``vm config`` helps to decide which physical CPU two or more vCPUs from different VMs are sharing.
+``cpu_affinity`` in ``vm config`` indicates all the physical CPUs this VM is allowed to run on.
 A pCPU can be shared among Service OS and any user VMs as long as local APIC passthrough is not enabled in that user VM.

 see :ref:`cpu_sharing` for more information.